JitseB/ImageP/DOCUMENTATION.md

 ## Returned data
 After calibrating the pixel size and setting the origin, you may use ImageP for whatever your experiment is about.
 The `gui` function returns the calibrated points relative to the origin automatically.

+## Clicked wrong
+If you clicked wrong, you can use `ctrl+z` to remove the previously clicked dot.

 Happy coding!